 Section 7 of the Endangered Species Act of 1973 (ESA) requires all Federal agencies to use their authorities to conserve endangered and threatened species in consultation with U.S. Fish and Wildlife Service (USFWS).
 This ‘proactive conservation mandate’ for Federal agencies is articulated in section 7(a)(1) of the law.
 Section 7(a)(2) contains a complementary consultation mandate for Federal agencies, which we discuss below.

 Section 7(a)(2) Mandate

-Section 7(a)(2) directs all Federal agencies to insure that any action they authorize, fund, or carry-out does not jeopardize the continued existence of an endangered or threatened species or designated or proposed critical habitat (collectively, referred to as protected resources).
-The implementing regulations, 50 CFR 402, specify how Federal agencies are to fulfill their section 7 consultation requirements.
+Section 7(a)(2) directs all Federal agencies to insure that the actions they authorize, fund, or carry out do not jeopardize the continued existence of endangered or threatened species or destroy or adversely modify critical habitat.
+The Section 7 implementing regulations (50 CFR Part 402) specify how Federal agencies are to fulfill their section 7(a)(2) consultation requirements.

 Section 7(a)(2) Responsibilities